 Click to preview the DVD videos before you begin burning.

 After that, click to switch to the burning window.
-Finish settings, and then click "Burn" to start the fast burning with this excellent iDVD Catalina, Big Sur, Monterey, and Ventura alternative.
+Finish settings, and then click "Burn" to start the fast burning with this excellent alternative to iDVD.

 For those who haven’t considered using iDVD alternatives, iDVD is still an option to burn DVD on Mac (with Superdrive).
 You have two ways to install it: